Yeah, and we're up to audio sound by 15 out of 40.

 What does that mean?

-Was it mean means that uh some people disagree with me, they can't have an honest discussion about it.
+Pussy and means that some people disagree with me, they can't have an honest discussion about it.

 You get cussed out wherever you go.

-Unfortunately for my wife, she's got to unplug her phone at night because you get the phone calls at two, three in the morning, and they want to cuss you out.
+Unfortunately for my wife, she's got to unplug her phone at night because you get the phone calls at 2-3 in the morning and they want to cuss you out.

-My staff is overwhelmed, and we're costed basically wherever we go by people who disagree.
+My staff is overwhelmed, and we're accosted basically wherever we go by people who disagree.

 We should have disagreements in this country.

-I, for one, is staying on a principle that most Americans agree with.
+I, for one, is stand on a principle that most Americans agree with.

 There's no reason for that kind of language, abusive behavior to my family, my staff, or even myself.